LimeRicky84/pwa-text-editor/README.md

 ## Description

-An online and installable text editor
+An online and installable text editor.

 ## Usage

+install button in left corner installs to local system, or you can begin writing text into the editor.

 ## Questions/Links